enbraun/slate/source/includes/_project.md

 **email** <br>`string` | An optional email address of project object.
 **project_start_date** <br>`string` |  Date on which project is considered started.
 **end_date** <br>`string` | Date on which project is considered ended / completed.
-**image** <br>`string` | String value representing URI of image file of project.
+**image** <br>`string` | String value representing URL of image file of project.
 **tags** <br>`array of strings` | Tags are the list of strings (labels) attached to this project object which could be used for the purpose of filtering, identification or other information.
 **is_archive** <br>`boolean` | Boolean value representing whether this project is archived or not.
 **created_on** <br>`string` | Timestamp at which this project object was created.
 **created_by** <br> `object` | Object representing user who created this project object.
 **modified_on** <br>`string` | Represents latest modification timestamp.
 **modified_by** <br>`object` | Object representing most recent user who modified this project object.
-**User defined fields** | Custom user-defined fields used to capture additional information of project.
+**udf_\*** | Custom user-defined fields used to capture additional information of project.
 User defined field can be of multiple types.
 Custom fields are very useful to configure project objects to best fit requirements.
-In given example response, all keys starting with prefix `udf_` are user defined custom fields.
-[Learn more] (#user-defined-fields)
+In given example response, all keys starting with prefix `udf_` are user defined custom fields. <a href="#user-defined-fields" class="api-ref">Learn more</a>

 ## Create a project